92 Terms

 Design Sprint

 A design sprint is a five-day process for solving problems through prototyping and user testing.
-Learn how to run sprints that validate ideas quickly and cheaply.
+Learn how to scope and run a sprint that ships.

 Design System

 A design system is a collection of reusable components and guidelines ensuring product consistency.
-Learn how to build and maintain a system that scales with your team.
+Learn how design systems scale UX across teams.

 Diary Study